UPDATED April 1, 2016

 General safety strategies:

 • Carry a cell phone with you.
-Keep handy or memorize emergency phone numbers that you can use in case of an emergency, e.g., the number of the local police station.
+Keep handy or memorize emergency phone numbers that you can use in case of an emergency.
 If you ever feel you are in immediate danger, call 911.
-You may also be eligible for a free phone with free minutes
+You may also be eligible for a free phone with free minutes from a phone company such as the Assurance Wireless Program, sponsored by Virgin Mobile (WomensLaw is not affiliated with this program).

 • Trust your instincts.
 If you feel uncomfortable for any reason, you may want to reach out for help, even if nothing immediately dangerous is happening.